RichardByrne95/RBP-Flask/README.md

 -   A page dedicated to each service (recording, mixing and mastering) will be developed in the future.

+-   The Ts&Cs, Cookie Policy, Privacy Policy and Refund Policy of the business pages will be created and updated with the relevant information.

+-   Bugs detailed above will be addressed.

 -   A page dedicated to more samples of work will be develpped in the future.

 -   A blog is intended to be integrated into the site to host blog posts designed to help artists navigate the music indsutry.

+-   A cookie banner is intended to be implemented before the site goes live.

+-   The contact forms will be able to be submitted, with the form content being sent to an email address and stored on Google Drive.

 ### Project Status